AndreKuratomi/KoaCRUD/README.md

 }
 ```

-Caso o usuário do token seja o mesmo do id ou for administrador a resposta será:
+Caso o id do usuário esteja registrado no SQLite a resposta será:

 ```
 Status: 200 OK